In this guide we’ll take a look at the best random orbital sanders for the UK market.

 The unit comes with one sanding disc which works well and stays attached firmly with to the Velcro pad on the tool.
 I would advise investing in a pack of good quality discs to go with this tool as in my experience the cheaper sandpaper discs don’t stick very well and wear out more quickly.

-The DEWALT DWE6423 Random Orbit Sander has a 280-watt variable speed motor that adjusts from 8,000-12,000 orbits per minute.
-This makes it ideal for a range of materials and for both tough jobs such as paint stripping and more delicate work.
+The Dewalt DEWDWE6423 Random Orbital Sander has a 280-watt variable speed motor that adjusts from 8,000-12,000 orbits per minute.
+This makes it the best orbital sander for a range of materials and for both tough jobs such as paint stripping and more delicate work.
 The low vibration and ergonomic design makes this sander comfortable to use even for long periods.

-The Bosch random orbit sander has a 220-watt motor and a continuous speed of 24,000 rpm. however, it doesn’t have a variable speed.
+The Bosch PEX220A Random Orbit Sander has a 220-watt motor and a continuous speed of 24,000 rpm. however, it doesn’t have a variable speed.
 The tool fits nicely into the hand and is comfortable to use.
-The sander can be used with both sanding and polishing discs to make light work of these DIY tasks.
+This is the best random orbital sander to be used with both sanding and polishing discs to make light work of these DIY tasks.

 The sanding discs fit securely with the Velcro fastening and the microfilter system ensures the working area remains fairly dust free.
 The machine can also be attached to a vacuum cleaner with a separately sold connector pack.

-This 240-watt sander has plenty of power for sanding and polishing tasks and provides 12,000 opm.
+This Hi-Spec 2A 240W Random Orbit Sander has plenty of power for sanding and polishing tasks and provides 12,000 opm.
 It is reasonably quiet to use, and the vibration created is acceptable.
 The kit comes with 10 Velcro sanding discs in a variety of grits.

 The cord on this sander was quite short so you will probably need to use an extension lead.
 The provided discs are a little flimsy but okay for medium to lightweight tasks.
 If you have a heavy-duty job to tackle, I would recommend buying some good quality sanding sheets to go with this machine